 As executive vice president, Dan Tymann provides leadership to the offices of Admissions, Student Financial Services, Career Services, and Institutional Research—all of which impact the success and strategic vitality of the College in fulfilling its mission.
 Tymann also directs Gordon's broad global education efforts and oversees the College's in-house legal counsel.
 In his role as chief of staff, he oversees the activities and functions of the President’s Office.
 In the midst of his other responsibilities, Tymann remains committed to taking time to build meaningful relationships with Gordon students and their families.

 Tymann received his B.S. in electrical engineering from Tufts University in 1981.
-From 1981 to 2005 he directed manufacturing and engineering organizations for AT&T, Lucent Technologies and Cisco Systems.
+From 1981 to 2005, he directed manufacturing and engineering organizations for AT&T, Lucent Technologies and Cisco Systems.
 Beginning in 1990, he led worldwide manufacturing operations for systems and processes of Optical Networking products and subsystems.
-He chose to bring his talents and experience to serve Christ at Gordon,
+He chose to bring his talents and experience to serve Christ at Gordon.

 Professor of Sculpture, Drawing, Art Theory

 Jim Zingarelli has been teaching at Gordon since 1996.
 His primary work as an artist and teacher lies in the area of sculpture, notably stone carving, working in marble, granite and limestone.
-His current work deals with issues surrounding world hunger and he has traveled to Honduras, South Africa, and Morocco in an effort to create an art of public service within the global community.
+His current work deals with issues surrounding world hunger, and he has traveled to Honduras, South Africa and Morocco in an effort to create an art of public service within the global community.
 He exhibits his sculpture and paintings in several venues.
 His work is represented by the Pepper Gallery in Boston.

-Associate Professor, Economics and Business, Financial management, financial markets, marketing
+Associate Professor, Economics and Business, financial management, financial markets, marketing

 Alice Tsang is a member of the economics department, teaching courses on financial management, financial markets, and marketing.
-She holds a B.A. from the University of Hong Kong, as well as a M.B.A. from New York University.
+She holds a B.A. from the University of Hong Kong, as well as an M.B.A. from New York University.
 Professor Tsang is a Chartered Financial Analyst, and is a member of the Boston Security Analysts Society, the CFA Society of Dallas-Fort Worth, and the CFA Institute.